-Most bladder cancers are diagnosed by cystoscopy Cystoscopy A doctor can diagnose some disorders of the bladder and urethra (for example, bladder tumors, stones in the bladder, benign prostatic enlargement) by looking through a flexible viewing tube... read more and biopsy Bladder biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
+Most bladder cancers are diagnosed by cystoscopy Cystoscopy A doctor can diagnose some disorders of the bladder and urethra (for example, bladder tumors, stones in the bladder, or bothersome urinary symptoms) by looking through a flexible viewing tube... read more and biopsy Bladder biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more .
 This examination involves passing a thin, flexible tube with a camera (cystoscope) through the urethra into the bladder.
 If anything is abnormal, a biopsy may be done in the operating room under anesthesia using a special cystoscope.

 If the cancer has invaded the bladder muscle, additional testing, including abdominal CT and chest x-ray, is needed to determine whether a cancer has spread.
 Magnetic resonance imaging (MRI) can now be used to determine the extent of spread in the area around the bladder cancer.